zenml-io/zenml/docs/book/component-gallery/step-operators/spark.md

         ...
 ```

-For Kubernetes, there are also some additional important parameters:
+For Kubernetes, there are also some additional important configuration
+parameters:

 - `namespace` is the namespace under which the driver and executor
 pods will run.